Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

-Also auth module get you a possibility to bind your custome handler on success socket login event for doing this you should add:
+Also the *Authentication* module allows you to bind your custom handler on the `successSocketLogin` event.
+Add:

 ```js
 socketAuth.on('successSocketLogin', function (user, handshake) {